 Course Title Description Hours LRF Stream 1 I AM FOOD - Introduction to the Canadian Food & Beverage Manufacturing Industry I AM FOOD introduces participants to the Canadian Food & Beverage Industry and the greatest strength of the industry, the people who work within it.
 The Canadian food industry is the largest manufacturing sector in Canada.
 With enormous natural resources from coast to coast.
 Participants embark on a journey of discovery of how important the food industry is to Canada and all Canadians.
 5 Foundation Level 1 2 Employer and Employee Expectations Workplace expectations differ in every country.
 Canadian workplace culture expects individuals to be competent in speaking, listening, and socializing with other people; to know the etiquette of working harmoniously with co-workers and supervisors; and to understand and respect cultural differences in the workplace.
 Employees are also expected to know general business etiquette, how to dress for the production floor and the office environment, and their rights and obligations in the Canadian workplace.
 Being familiar with and meeting these expectations are important to job success and career advancement in Canada.
-2 Workplace Essentials 3 Good Manufacturing Practices - GMP's This course will provide you with the knowledge and skills to understand how GMPs support the safe manufacturing of food and how to implement GMPs.
-2 Workplace Essentials 4 Food Safety Culture & You This course discusses the importance of following food safety procedures and practices when working in Canadian food companies, as these are part of food safety culture.
-It outlines the role of governments and food companies in protecting the food supply and identifies how consumers can be negatively affected by improper practices.
-It covers the important role food workers have in following procedures and telling supervisors and coworkers of food safety problems.
-Participants will learn the important role of food workers have in supporting their workplace food safety culture.
-By following food safety practices, food workers help their employer to protect the consumer, meet government regulations and address business needs 2 Foundation Level 1
+2 Workplace Essentials 3 Introduction to Emotional Intelligence This course will introduce the concepts, skills, and tools you need to develop to be more successful in the workplace.
+Emotional Intelligence skills are shown to contribute to 80% of your success with your career and life.
+People with high emotional intelligence are aware of their emotions and can manage feelings, impulses, communicate effectively with others, solve problems, and build rapport in tense situations.
+Emotionally smart individuals remain optimistic in the face of adversity, bounce up quickly from setbacks and strive to perform.
+2 Workplace Essentials 4 Good Manufacturing Practices - GMP's This course will provide you with the knowledge and skills to understand how GMPs support the safe manufacturing of food and how to implement GMPs.
+2 Workplace Essentials 5 Introduction to SSOPs and SOPs This course covers the background and understanding of what a standard operating procedure (SOP) and sanitation standard operating procedure (SSOP) are.
+Participants will be able to learn and identify how these are set up and why they are important to the food industry.
+This course is applicable to all industry personnel in a food processing plant: owners, supervisors, production personnel, sanitation team, labelling and packaging, plant manager, health and safety team, food safety team, etc. 2 Foundation Level 1